ksem08/source/README.md

 # source
-First repository setup for fun projects
+First repository setup for fun projects,
+This is pretty cool!